How long does it take to charge an electric vehicle?

 First of all, both the maximum power of electric vehicle chargers and car battery sizes can vary considerably.
 This means that the time it takes to charge an electric vehicle can range from 20 minutes to dozens of hours.
 Larger batteries naturally take a longer time to fill up.
 EV chargers can be roughly divided into regular AC chargers and fast DC chargers with charging power ranging usually from 3.7 kW to even 300 kW.

 In addition to these two variables, all EVs have an on-board charger that transforms the electricity coming from a charger into a form that suits the car battery.
 The car batteries can only be charged with direct current, DC in short.
-In practice, this means that the maximum charging power that AC chargers provide is in usually slowed down by the vehicle on-board charger.
+In practice, this means that the maximum charging power that AC chargers provide is usually slowed down by the vehicle on-board charger.

 Below, we have gathered examples from the Electric Vehicle Database of some of the most popular EVs, battery sizes, and charging times.